rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 ## Learn to

-- Understand how to create classes and objects in Ruby
+- Understand classes and objects
+- Create a class with state and behaviour in Ruby

 ## Introduction